 Joker joined the Penn Hills Police Department in July of 1986 and began training with his handler, Officer Paul Schawalder.
 After they completed their training, Joker and Officer Schawalder patrolled the community together, primarily on the afternoon shift.

 Upon hearing the shot, Officer Schawalder called out commands for Joker to track the suspect.
 Joker remained in place with his front paw raised in the air.
-As Officer Schawalder approached him he saw that Joker was bleeding from his front shoulder area.
+As Officer Schawalder approached him, he saw that Joker was bleeding from his front shoulder area.
 He immediately called for an ambulance and Joker was taken to the closest veterinary hospital.
-He was given a blood transfusion and underwent emergency surgery; however he did not survive.
+He was given a blood transfusion and underwent emergency surgery; however, Joker did not survive.
 He was three years old.

 Joker was laid to rest in the Animal Rescue League’s Rosedale pet cemetery.
 Officer Schawalder went on to handle two more police service dogs before retiring from the Penn Hills Police Department.

 Handler: Officer Paul Schawalder (Retired)